Middleton, Wisconsin: Attractions

 Middleton is the home of the National Mustard Museum.
 It is often featured in lists of unusual museums in the United States.
 It was originally located in the nearby town of Mount Horeb, Wisconsin, but moved to Middleton.
 The museum and its curator were featured on National Public Radio's Morning Edition broadcast of July 29, 2010, and Weekend Edition Saturday on February 18, 1995 (when it was located in Mount Horeb).
 Middleton's second museum, Middleton Historical Museum (also known as Rowley House) offers information and donations by early settlers.
 Middleton Train Depot was built in 1856.
 It was an active passenger station until 1960 and a freight depot until 1975.
-It is listed on the National Register of Historic Places and serves as a visitor's center.
+It is listed on the National Register of Historic Places and serves as a visitor center.

 Wisconsin Trade Center is a commercial office building made of blue glass windows and it is the tallest building in Middleton.
 Middleton has a garden and landscaping center called Orchids Garden Centre & Nursery.

 Capital Brewery was founded in 1984 to brew German-style lager beer and has since branched to American-style ales and barrel-aged beers.
 Capital Brewery has won over 240 awards.
 The Capital Brewery Bier Garten is open from April to October and it often offers live music and food vendors.
 Hidden Cave Cidery, opened in 2021, is a local cidery that makes cider of Wisconsin apples.